prmr/SoftwareDesign/modules/Module-06.md

 Exercises prefixed with :star: are optional, more challenging questions aimed to provide you with additional design and programming experience.
 Exercises prefixed with :spades: will incrementally guide you towards the ultimate completion of a complete Solitaire application.

-1..
-Extend the code of [LuckyNumber](artifacts/module-06/module6/LuckyNumber.java) to include a Roman Numerals panel.
+1. Extend the code of the [LuckyNumber](https://github.com/prmr/SoftwareDesignCode/tree/master/module06/ca/mcgill/cs/swdesign/m6/LuckyNumber.java) sample application to include a Roman Numerals panel.
-2. Write a JavaFX application with a button and a label, which writes the current date and time in the label every time the button is pressed.
-You can obtain the current date and time with the following API call `new Date().toString();`
+2. Re-write the code of the [LuckyNumber](https://github.com/prmr/SoftwareDesignCode/tree/master/module06/ca/mcgill/cs/swdesign/m6/LuckyNumber.java) sample application so that data flows between the model and the observers using the pull strategy.
+Create a class diagram and a sequence diagram that model the key aspects of this solution.
 3. Write the code that implements a skeleton application that corresponds to the Observer Design Case Study.
 Write a driver program that adds and removes item to make sure everything works as expected.
-Experiment with different design variants.
+4. Study the code of the [Solitaire](https://github.com/prmr/Solitaire/tree/v0.4) application to see how the `GameModelListerner` interface is used.
+Create a class diagram and a sequence diagram to document how the observer pattern is used in relation to the `GameModel` class.
+5. Write a JavaFX application with a button and a label, which writes the current date and time in the label every time the button is pressed.
+You can obtain the current date and time with the following API call `new Date().toString();`
+6. Re-write the code of the [LuckyNumber](https://github.com/prmr/SoftwareDesignCode/tree/master/module06/ca/mcgill/cs/swdesign/m6/LuckyNumber.java) sample application to add a "Notify" buttons that notifies observers of the value in the model.
+The value should only be propagated when the button is clicked.
+7. Study the code of the [Solitaire](https://github.com/prmr/Solitaire/tree/v0.4) application to see how the `DiscardPileView` relies on the observer design pattern to respond to GUI events, and also updates to the model.
+Draw a class diagram and a sequence diagram to capture the information you discover.
 ---

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>